zed-alpha/shadow-gadgets/README.md

     }
     ```

     The first parameter is the `View` object inflated from the XML tag described by the subsequent two parameters.
-You must return `true` from `matches()` for the shadow to be enabled automatically.
+You must return `true` from `matches()` for the clip to be enabled automatically.

++ #### Hybrid

-    Additionally, `attachMaterialComponentsShadowHelper()` has a third overload that takes an `R.xml` so you can construct the matchers list from XML at runtime, simply as another configuration option.
+    Additionally, `attachMaterialComponentsShadowHelper()` has one more overload that takes an `R.xml` so you can construct the matchers list from XML at runtime, simply as another configuration option.

+    ```kotlin
+    class MaterialComponentsActivity : AppCompatActivity(R.layout.activity_material_components) {
+        override fun onCreate(savedInstanceState: Bundle?) {
+            attachMaterialComponentsShadowHelper(R.xml.matchers)
+            super.onCreate(savedInstanceState)
+            …
+    ```

 Though regular AppCompat themes and platform Activities require different helper classes than Material Components, these `TagMatcher` definitions and implementations are common to all three variations.